Okocim

 Okocim is a village in Brzesko County, Lesser Poland Voivodeship, Poland.
 Less than 3 km away from the village is Brzesko town.
 Okocim lies approximately 27 km south-west of Tarnów and 57 km east of the regional capital Kraków.

 Since Polish administrative reorganization in 1999, Okocim is a part of Lesser Poland Voivodeship.
 Before the reorganization it was part of Tarnów Voivodeship (1975–1998).

+The village is the birthpalce of Polish mathematician Władysław Orlicz (1903–1990).